OpenCTI-Platform/connectors/README.md

 [![CircleCI](https://circleci.com/gh/OpenCTI-Platform/connectors.svg?style=shield)](https://circleci.com/gh/OpenCTI-Platform/connectors/tree/master)
 [![Slack Status](https://slack.luatix.org/badge.svg)](https://slack.luatix.org)

 The following repository is used to store the OpenCTI connectors for the platform integration with other tools and applications.
+To know how to enable connectors on OpenCTI, please read the [dedicated documentation](https://opencti-platform.github.io/docs/installation/connectors).

 ## License